-26.3.2.7 General Considerations
+26.3.1.8General Considerations

-- 26.3.2.7.1 During any of the leaves noted above, the academic staff member shall continue to participate in the pension plan and the other benefit plans set out in this collective agreement.
-The member and the University shall each continue to pay their same applicable share of contributions and/or premiums as at the beginning of the leave, unless the member elects not to do so in writing. - 26.3.2.7.2 Upon return to work, the University shall reinstate an academic staff member who has taken Leaves under Article 26.3 to the former position with her/his full salary and benefits as provided for under this collective agreement, as amended, or her/his full salary and benefits before the leave, whichever is greater.
+- 26.3.1.8.1During any of the leaves noted above, the academic staff member shall continue to participate in the pension plan and the other benefit plans set out in this collective agreement.
+The member and the University shall each continue to pay their same applicable share of contributions and/or premiums as at the beginning of the leave, unless the member elects not to do so in writing. - 26.3.1.8.2 Upon return to work, the University shall reinstate an academic staff member who has taken Leaves under Article 26.3 to the former position with her/his full salary and benefits as provided for under this collective agreement, as amended, or her/his full salary and benefits before the leave, whichever is greater. - 26.3.1.8.3 The parties agree that the provisions of Article 26.3 shall be no less than those in the "provincial employment standards act/legislation" and Employment Insurance Act and as may be further amended.
+Differences in the interpretation of this Article shall be resolved based on consistency with the Act.

-- 26.3.2.7.3 The parties agree that the provisions of Article 26.3 shall be no less than those in the "provincial employment standards act/legislation" and Employment Insurance Act and as may be further amended.
-Differences in the interpretation of this Article shall be resolved based on consistency with the Act. - 26.3.2.7.4 Nothing in Article 26 shall prevent an academic staff member from claiming sick leave for absences from work due to illnesses related to her pregnancy.
+26.3.1.8.4 Nothing in Article 26 shall prevent an academic staff member from claiming sick leave for absences from work due to illnesses related to their pregnancy.
 However, once a member begins Article 26 leaves, such leaves may not be suspended in order to claim sick leave.
 Maternity or parental leave and sick leave cannot be claimed at the same time.